tarwn/lessthandot-hugo/blogs/content/posts/2012-11-16-cardinality-estimate-and-computed-columns.md

 **Taking a deeper look**

-As we’ve discussed, using computed columns can be a good tuning method in some cases.
+As we've discussed, using computed columns can be a good tuning method in some cases.
 Computed columns and cardinality or estimation of rows is also directly affected by how the computed column is created.

 To look at the cardinality a little closer, take the following query that was written to read the Credit database from SQLSkills.